NEATH ANTIQUARIAN SOCIETY

 Monday and Thursday

-Mondays - For the public & NAS members - 09:30 to 12:30 and 13:30 to 16:45. providing access to the NAS archive and Family History research computers.
-Supervised by staff of the West Glamorgan Archive Service.
+Mondays - For the public & NAS members - (09:30 to 12:30 and 13:30 to 16:45) providing access to the NAS archive and access to computer resources for Family History researchers.
+This service is supervised by staff or the West Glamorgan Archive Service.

 Neath Mechanics' Institute, Church Place, Neath, home of the Society

 Formed in 1923 (from the earlier Neath Philosophical Society of 1834), the Neath Antiquarian Society has taken a leading role in recording, preserving and safeguarding Neath's historical heritage.
 Therefore, the Society began to collect archives relating to the local area and further afield.